Sunday, September 29, 2013

 version of Wild Tales

-The unhappy musician moved out of his home at about the same time that he gave thumbs down to the Dylan (which the Hollies eventually completed after he had left the band).
-His marriage was over -- his wife had met someone on a trip to Spain, and Nash was in love with Joni Mitchell.
+The unhappy musician moved out of his home at about the same time that he gave thumbs down to the Dylan album (which the Hollies eventually completed after he had left the band).
+His marriage was over – his wife had met someone on a trip to Spain, and Nash was in love with Joni Mitchell.

 In August, Nash flew to Los Angeles to visit Mitchell.
-When he arrived at Mitchell's modest Laurel Canyon house, she was having dinner with David Crosby (formerly of the Byrds) and Stephen Stills (formerly of Buffalo Springfield).
+When he arrived at her modest Laurel Canyon house, she was having dinner with David Crosby (formerly of the Byrds) and Stephen Stills (formerly of Buffalo Springfield).
 Nash and Crosby were good friends, and he and Stills were acquainted.

 Joni Mitchell inside her